A Long Fuse to a Slow Detonation by Anaea Lay. Featuring an afterword by Anaea Lay. Read by J.S. Arquin. #SciFi #Podcast

 Episode 45: Images Across a Shattered Sea by Stewart C. Baker.
 Featuring an afterword by the author.
 Read by J.S.
 Arquin #ScienceFiction #TimeTravel

 Stewart C. Baker is an academic librarian, speculative fiction writer, and occasional haikuist.
 His fiction has appeared in Writer's of the Future, Nature, Galaxy's Edge, and Flash Fiction Online, among other places.
 Stewart was born in England, has lived in South Carolina, Japan, and California (in that order), and currently resides in Oregon with his family - though if anyone asks, he'll usually say he's from the internet.
 You can find him online at http://infomancy.net and on Twitter @stewartcbaker.

 Help support the Overcast!
 Become a patron on PATREON!

 Episode 44: Razorhands by Derrick Boden.
 Featuring an afterword by the author.
 Read by J.S.
 Arquin. #ScienceFiction #Cyberpunk

 Derrick Boden's fiction has appeared in numerous online and print venues, including Daily Science Fiction, Flash Fiction Online, and Perihelion.
 He is a writer, a software developer, a traveler, and an adventurer.
 He currently calls New Orleans his home, although he's lived in thirteen cities spanning four continents.
 He is owned by three cats.
 Find him at derrickboden.com

 Help support The Overcast.
 Become a Patron today!

-The Overcast is currently CLOSED to submissions.
+The Overcast is currently OPEN to submissions.